bobtfish/puppet-ethtool/README.markdown

 Note that not all interfaces support the querying or setting of all of these properties.

+#### speed

+The speed of the interface: auto/10/100/1000.
+Note that not all speeds are supported on every interface

+#### duplex

+If duplex transmission should be enabled on the interface.
+Possible values are full half or auto.

 #### tso

-If TCP segment offload is enabled or disabled for this interface',
+If TCP segment offload is enabled or disabled for this interface

 #### lro

-Specifies whether large receive offload should be enabled or disabled',
+Specifies whether large receive offload should be enabled or disabled

 #### ufo

-Specifies whether UDP fragmentation offload should be enabled or disabled',
+Specifies whether UDP fragmentation offload should be enabled or disabled

-    :gso => 'Specifies whether generic segmentation offload should be enabled', :gro => 'Specifies whether generic receive offload should be enabled', :sg => 'Specifies whether scatter_gather should be enabled', :checksum_rx => 'Specifies whether RX checksumming should be enabled', :checksum_tx => 'Specifies whether TX checksumming should be enabled', :autonegotiate => 'if autonegotiation is enabled or disabled', :autonegotiate_tx => 'if autonegotiation is enabled or disabled for transmitting', :autonegotiate_rx => 'if autonegotiation is enabled or disabled for receiving',
+#### gso

+Specifies whether generic segmentation offload should be enabled

+#### gro

+Specifies whether generic receive offload should be enabled

+#### sg

+Specifies whether scatter_gather should be enabled

+#### checksum_rx

+Specifies whether RX checksumming should be enabled

+#### checksum_tx

+Specifies whether TX checksumming should be enabled

+#### autonegotiate

+If autonegotiation (PAUSE frames) are enabled or disabled

+#### autonegotiate_tx

+If autonegotiation is enabled or disabled for transmitting

+#### autonegotiate_rx

+If autonegotiation is enabled or disabled for receiving

 ##Limitations